Kasubi Tombs: Destruction

 The remains of the kabakas are intact, according to Walusimbi, as the inner sanctum of the tombs was protected from total destruction.

 On 17 March 2010, His Majesty the Kabaka of Buganda, Ronald Muwenda Mutebi II, and the President of Uganda, Yoweri Museveni, visited the site of the tombs.
-Hundreds of people have also travelled to the site to help salvage any remains.
+Hundreds of people also travelled to the site to help salvage any remains.

 Riots broke out during the President's visit.
 Security forces shot dead two (some reports say three) rioters and five were reportedly injured.
 The Ugandan soldiers and police also clashed with rioters in the capital city of Kampala.
 Forces used tear gas to disperse rioters of the Baganda ethnic group.

 The destruction occurred in the midst of an awkward relationship between the government of Uganda and the Buganda kingdom, particularly in light of the September 2009 riots.
-Ahead of these riots, the king of Buganda Ronald Mutebi Mwenda was stopped from touring parts of his kingdom, and several journalists who were allegedly sympathetic to the kingdom and the rioters were arrested and are awaiting trial.
+Ahead of these riots, the king of Buganda Ronald Mutebi was stopped from touring parts of his kingdom, and several journalists who were allegedly sympathetic to the kingdom and the rioters were arrested and were awaiting trial by press time.